 - Collections – coins, antiques, fine china

 Other Estate Forms – non-tangible gifts can take a variety of forms and be more complicated to divide.
-The Ostrom Morris estate planning attorneys will help you consider the future of these assets and the heirs you select.
+The Morris Ostrom Law estate planning attorneys will help you consider the future of these assets and the heirs you select.
 These gifts include:

 - Securities – mutual funds, stock and bond accounts